 If you want to take cooking classes in San Francisco, you've come to the right place!

-- Groups of four to eight people (courses kept small to ensure a hands-on experience for everyone)
+Groups of up to eight people (courses kept small to ensure a hands-on experience for everyone)

 We cater to all types of occasions: Friends get-togethers, team building, birthdays, etc.